exoplatform/platform/packaging/pkg-commons/src/main/resources/readme.txt

 Thank you for downloading eXo Platform 3.5.

-eXo Platform 3.5 is comprised of eXo Core and Extended Services. eXo Core Services, which integrates the GateIn portal framework with eXo Content, eXo IDE and other tools, provides all the functionality expected of a portal, but enhanced with enterprise content management, gadget-based development and deployment with an IDE as a service.  eXo Extended Services further enhance eXo Platform with user experience functionality, including eXo Collaboration, eXo Knowledge and eXo Social.

 Follow the installation procedure and start eXo Platform 3.5 now!

 -------------------
 System requirements